jzerbe/jzerbe.github.com/_posts/2013-09-15-tvheadend-and-hdhomerun-on-debian-x86.md

 _[dvbhdhomerun](http://dvbhdhomerun.cvs.sourceforge.net/)_, yet there seem to be some weird runtime errors having to do with cross compiling for an ARM v7 A9 Cortex processor.
 I bit the bullet and rolled Tvheaden on a seperate box.
-Can't watch Monday night football without a DVR.
+Can\'t watch Monday night football without a DVR.

 Installing on a headless box with X11 forwarding.
 Doing everything as root.
 Partially inspired from